lassekongo83/Frellwits-filter-lists/Swedish/filter_info_en.md

 ## Basic information

 This list is specifically written and tested for [uBlock Origin](https://github.com/gorhill/uBlock) with its original settings.
-It should also work with other forks of uBlock Origin, like for exampel [Nano Adblocker](https://github.com/NanoAdblocker/NanoCore).
+It should also work with other forks of uBlock Origin, like for example [Nano Adblocker](https://github.com/NanoAdblocker/NanoCore).

 *The list has not been tested together with Nano Defender.*